OpenIPC/camerasrnd/uboot/README.md

 ![](images/12attempts.png/?raw=true)
 ![](images/34attempts.png/?raw=true)

-The root cause is described [in unaccepted path](https://patchwork.ozlabs.org/patch/167085/).
-It turns out that in CV300 U-Boot has `CONFIG_SYS_HZ == 195312` that breaks timeouts in network stack.
+The root cause is described [in an unaccepted patch](https://patchwork.ozlabs.org/patch/167085/).
+It turns out that in CV300 U-Boot has `CONFIG_SYS_HZ == 195312` that breaks timeouts in the network stack.

 Use
 [patch](https://github.com/mrchapp/arago-da830/blob/master/recipes/u-boot/u-boot-omap3-psp/omap3evm/2.1.0.4/0006-Fix-for-timeout-issues-on-U-Boot.patch)